5 Classic Beauty Favourites Under £15

 Great for: White dust-free dry shampooing, plus a lovely scent.

-Not-so-great for: Really sensitive scalps as this does contains some alcohol.
+Not-so-great for: Really sensitive scalps as this does contain some alcohol.